paulobruno/paulobruno/README.md

 ### I love simple and fast code.
 And to pretend AIs enjoy playing video games as much as I do.

-_Great programmers write code for humans _and_ computers.
-Neglect any of those and you will write poor code.
-For one or the other._

-I'm a _PhD student_ in Computer Science at [GSSI](https://www.gssi.it/) and a [Deep Reinforcement Learning researcher](https://paulobruno.github.io/publications/).
+I'm a _PhD student_ in Computer Science at [GSSI](https://www.gssi.it/) working on [Conversational Explainable AI](https://paulobruno.github.io/publications/).
 I always like to try novel approaches and find unusual ways to solve a problem, looking beyond the immediate solutions.
 As such, some of my results are very very _awful_.
 Some others are very very _exciting_.
 And I think that's beautiful.

-Also - and this is an important warning - don't expect me to create dozens of classes with intricate multi-hierarchy objects.
-My goal is to write clean, simple, and, of course, fast code.
-However, I don't see performance as the main target, but rather as the result of treating the computer with care.

 #### I'm usually programming in one of these languages